Skip to content

 Problem Detection Cause Fix Affected Versions

-Service not invoked Workflow does not produce expected output There are no edges connecting the Invoke Service Node to the rest of the workflow, Mapping missing or incorrect Check Mapper Panel for correct property mapping v2.2+
+Service not invoked Workflow does not produce expected output There are no edges connecting the Invoke Service Node to the rest of the workflow, Mapping missing or incorrect Check Data Mapper Panel for correct property mapping v2.2+

 Helpful Resources